-This project aims to strengthen the participation of local communities in the monitoring and conservation of dugongs around the Hawar Islands, Bahrain.
+This project strengthened the participation of local communities in the monitoring and conservation of dugongs around the Hawar Islands, Bahrain.

-ARCWH has appointed local and international experts to survey the dugong population and seagrass distribution, and aims to build the capacity of local fishing communities to monitor and protect dugong and their habitat.
+ARC-WH has appointed local and international experts to survey the dugong population and seagrass distribution, and built the capacity of local fishing communities to monitor and protect dugong and their habitat.

 Project NameEnhancing the role of local